travis-ci/dpl/README.md

   --run CMD                       Command to execute after the deployment finished successfully (type: array
-                                  (string, can be given multiple times)) --[no-]skip_cleanup             Skip cleaning up build artifacts before the deployment --help                          Get help on this command
+                                  (string, can be given multiple times)) --[no-]cleanup                  Skip cleaning up build artifacts before the deployment --help                          Get help on this command

 Examples: